 What followed were some weeks where I felt constantly busy, but did not really get any serious training done!

-So for this week I told myself I will simply plan 3 hours of focused chess a day (which is very few for my standards).
-I set myself the goal to do all overdue analysis for my upcoming tournament (starting 19th of April) until friday.
+So for this week, I told myself I will simply plan 3 hours of focused chess a day (which is very few for my standards).
+I set myself the goal to do all overdue analyses for my upcoming tournament (starting 19th of April) until Friday.

 And it worked!
 The training was not only much more efficient, but I also had much more fun doing it.
 I ticked one opening after another off of my list and finished more than half of the goals for this week in one day!

 Now it is time that you start profiting from the magic of a training plan.
 Just follow these 3 steps to set up your own plan.
 Take a piece of paper and a pen, or open a blank word file.